GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Summary and Conclusions

 \section{Summary and Conclusions}

 In this paper, we present a spatially resolved analysis of the ISM in MACS0647-JD1, the brightest galaxy currently known at $z>10$ (owing to gravitational lensing), using medium-resolution NIRSpec/IFU G395M observations from the GA-NIFS GTO programme.
-We present a novel method of extrapolating the {\it JWST} spectra outside the nominal wavelength range of the G395M grating and thus obtain the H$\beta$-wavelength collapsed flux map for a target at $z\sim10.2$.
-By combining these spectroscopic data with archival {\it JWST} imaging, we infer star-formation histories across different regions of the system, enabling a detailed investigation of the physical processes governing its early assembly.
-This approach provides new insight into the complex interplay between star formation activity and chemical enrichment in one of the earliest starburst systems known.
+We present a novel method for extrapolating the {\it JWST} spectra outside the nominal wavelength range of the G395M grating, enabling us to obtain the H$\beta$-wavelength collapsed flux map for a target at $z\sim10.2$.
+By combining these spectroscopic data with archival {\it JWST} imaging, we infer star formation histories across different regions of the system, enabling a detailed investigation of the physical processes governing its early assembly.
+This approach provides new insight into the complex interplay between star formation activity and chemical enrichment in one of the earliest known starburst systems.
 We summarise our conclusions as follows:

 \begin{itemize}